makerdao/governance-manual/governance/gsm-exceptions.md

 Contracts may be looked up using the [Chainlog](https://chainlog.makerdao.com/).

+{% hint style="warning" %}

+While all reasonable effort has been made to ensure the accuracy and currency of this page, the authors are not smart contract developers, and exceptional functionality may be added or removed by Maker Governance at any time (subject to the GSM Pause Delay).

+{% endhint %}

 ### Executive Drop Functionality

 The `MCD_PAUSE` contract manages the timelock functionality of the [GSM Pause Delay](../parameter-index/core/param-gsm-pause-delay.md), however, it also contains an in-built exception to its own rule.